-Λ The last day of the calendar year ends the semiweekly deposit period and begins a new one.
-7 !
-N semiweekiy deposit period and begins a new one.
-AUTION See Semiweekly Deposit Schedule in section 11 of Pub.
-1. 5 (Circular E).
+The last day of the calendar year ends the semiweekly deposit period and begins a new one.
+See Semiweekly Deposit Schedule in section 11 of Pub.
+15 (Circular E).

 Example.
 Employer D, a semiweekly schedule depositor, pays wages on the last Saturday of each month.
 Although D is a semiweekly schedule depositor, D will deposit just once a month because D pays wages only once a month.
-The deposit, however, will be made under the semiweekly deposit schedule as follows: D's taxes for the January 29, 2005 (Saturday) payday must be deposited by February 4, 2005 (Friday).
+The deposit, however, will be made under the semiweekly deposit schedule as follows: D's taxes for the January 28, 2006 (Saturday) payday must be deposited by February 3, 2006 (Friday).
 Under the semiweekly deposit rule, taxes arising on Saturday through Tuesday must be deposited by the following Friday.